Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Use of space inappropriately handles extreme difference or similarity in the data.
+__Description__: Use of space inappropriately handles extreme difference or similarity in the data.
 Both extreme statistical differences and similarities can produce unreadable DXs.
 If DX elements are squished into margins due to outliers or together by too much similarity, this fails.
 DX must automatically handle these issues or else it must be made clear to the user through annotations what is happening.
 If data is dynamic or producing automatic annotations is not possible, then DX must provide a way for the user to sort, divide, or filter the DX space on their own.

 __Good example__: [https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9](https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9)